• Skip to primary navigation

 ★★★★★

-4. Chris McDonald
+Chris McDonald says

 Absolutely loved this recipe!
 The texture of the tofu was so light and fluffy because of the freezing process.
 The marinade was the perfect combination of savory and sweet too.
 Personally, I would recommend eating this recipe the same day you make it for maximum crunchiness.
 I reheated mine the next day and it wasn't as crunchy, but still tasty!
 (Perhaps it's because I used corn starch instead of potato starch?)
 Regardless, I would definitely make this recipe again 🙂